felipemaiapolo/tinyBenchmarks/README.md

 $ pip install git+https://github.com/felipemaiapolo/tinyBenchmarks
 ```

-## Estimating the performance of a new LLM
+Now, you can estimate the performance of a specific LLM on any tiny dataset or benchmark in our [HuggingFace collection](https://huggingface.co/collections/felipemaiapolo/tinybenchmarks-65d40353d37914c4c8afc6e4).

-In the code
 ```python
 import numpy as np
 import tinyBenchmarks as tb